AffraAB/lesson16-next-demo-backend/README.md

 ## Import the tests in Postman
 file->import-> (find the .json file in the postman_tests folder) and run with Runner at the bottom

+Don't forget to make an environment to run in, you can select environment at the top right